 | Minimum | Inf |

-The figures below visually illustrate reductions implemented with a binary operator and with a two-argument function.
+The figures below visually illustrate how a reduction operates.
+They describe the process both when expressed with a binary operator and with a two-argument function.

-Manual implementations of reductions are done via for-loops.
-To illustrate its formulation, below we present foo1 to identify the desired outcome, with foo2 providing the same result through a reduction.
+To implement reductions manually, we typically employ for-loops.
+To illustrate this formulation, we introduce foo1 to identify the desired outcome, with foo2 providing the same result through a reduction.

 x = rand(100)